 What’s the best brush for painting miniatures?
 Paint brushes are an essential tool for miniature painting.
 The most popular and useful brushes for miniature painters are a pointed round kolinsky sable size #1 or #2 brushes.
 These paint brushes have a bristle length of about 8-12mm and a belly diameter of 1.5-2mm.
 A pointed round brush shape and size allows you to paint miniatures efficiently, helping you to apply paint and blend colors on a mini’s surface.
 With a high quality sable or synthetic brush, you can paint details with precision.

-In this article, I show you what to look for in the “best” brush for your miniature painting hobby.
+In this article, I show you what to look for in the best brush for your miniature painting hobby.
 Of course, a miniature painter’s favorite brush is personal.
-This means that the best brush for you may be different than the favored brush of another artist.
+What brush works for you, may not be the best for someone else.

 In a Hurry?
-Check Out the Top 3 Popular Brushes for Painting Miniatures! 🖌
+CHeck out the 3 best Brushes for Painting Miniatures! 🏆

 1. Capacity